mlcs/seminar_ws22/README.md

 conda activate seminarEnv
 ```

-*Note: If you don't have a grafic card you can comment the line including cudatoolkit in the condaenv.yml file*
+*Note: If you don't have a Nvidia grafic card you can comment the line including cudatoolkit in the condaenv.yml file*